opengovsg/telegovsg-demo-bouncer/README.md

-# Telegov
+# Telegov Bouncer

-A template to build Telegram bots for Singapore Government public officers
+A bot that uses sgID to limit access to your group to Singapore Government public officers, deployable to Vercel

 ## Getting Started